kyranet/canvas-constructor/guides/Profile Card/ProfileCard.md

   .addRect(84, 0, 316, 180)
 ```

-That's the beauty of chanable methods, you don't need to constantly call the same thing over and over, so from this point on, everything I add will just be added onto the previous code block.
+That's the beauty of chainable methods, you don't need to constantly call the same thing over and over, so from this point on, everything I add will just be added onto the previous code block.

 ```javascript
   // Create the "Dark, but not black" boxes for the left side of the image